-Since thalassemia is passed to children through parental genes, family genetic studies can help diagnose the disorder.
+Since thalassemia is a trait passed to children through parental genes, family genetic studies can help diagnose the disorder.
 These studies involve recording a family medical history and doing blood tests on family members.

 Prenatal testing can also be done to diagnose thalassemia.

 How is thalassemia treated?

 Treatment for thalassemia depends on the type and severity of the disorder.
 Those with mild anemia symptoms may require no treatment, while others with more severe anemia require frequent medical treatment.

 Those displaying moderate and severe forms of thalassemia may need blood transfusions, iron chelation therapy, and folic acid supplements.
 Other treatments, including bone marrow and stem cell transplants, may be used in rare cases.